 The first is that support for Hezbollah among their own Shia communities in Lebanon is extremely strong.
 They are far more than a military organisation.
 They are Lebanon’s largest legitimate political party.

-At the 2022 Hezbollah received 19.9% of the vote, and their close ally the Amal Movement received another 10.5%.
+At the 2022 election Hezbollah received 19.9% of the vote, and their close ally the Amal Movement received another 10.5%.
 The party with the second highest vote behind Hezbollah, the neo-fascist Lebanese Forces, received 11.6% of the vote.

 [The Lebanese Forces political party should not be confused with the Lebanese Armed Forces, with which it has no connection.
 The Lebanese Armed Forces remain under effective US control and fired not a shot against the Israeli invasion and occupation.
-But like so much in Lebanon, the situation should not be simplified and the majority of the rank and file of the LAF are Shia Muslims sympathetic to Hezbollah, and a large majority of the rank of file of any denomination would be happy to fight the Israelis were they ever allowed to do so].
+But like so much in Lebanon, the situation should not be simplified and the majority of the rank and file of the LAF are Shia Muslims sympathetic to Hezbollah, and a large majority of the rank and file of any denomination would be happy to fight the Israelis were they ever allowed to do so.]

 Under Lebanon’s extraordinary constitution, Lebanese Forces with 11.6% received 19 seats in parliament while Hezbollah with 19.9% received 15 seats.
 Of which again more later.